 - D4.
 Shrub and tree planting designs should require minimal or no pruning at maturity.
 In particular, shrub plantings should not overgrow paths or cause heavy shading of windows. - D5.
-Trees are to be sited to minimise shading to protected grasslands. - D6.
+Trees are to be sited to minimise shading to protected or retained grassland or areas of native grassland and habitat for grassland flora and fauna. - D6.
 Canopy tree planting should be provided in the front setback as follows: - Lots less than 1000sqm minimum 1 canopy tree with minimum height of 8m - Lots 1000-2000sqm minimum 2 canopy trees with minimum height of 8m - Lots 2000-4000sqm minimum 4 canopy tree with minimum height of 8m - Lots larger than 4000sqm minimum to Council satisfaction with a minimum height of 8m.